Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 - A folder name `docs` that is contained in the root folder of the repository
 - The root folder of the repository

->[!NOTE]
->Multiple locations are provided to give you flexibility in where you store your pull request templates.
+Multiple locations are provided to give you flexibility in where you store your pull request templates.
 When a pull request is created, VSTS searches the designated folders in the order given, and uses the first default pull request template it finds.

 When a new pull request is created in the repository, unless a more specific branch pull request template applies, the contents of the default pull request template are used to pre-populate the description field in the pull request.